 BSU Catalog Home | Humanities Program | All-University Courses and Descriptions

-Check with coordinator for semester when these courses are offered.
+(HUM) College-Program: 12-28 Check with Humanities Program Coordinator for quarter when these courses are offered.
 Read each course description for prerequisites.

 200 EUROPEAN CULTURE AND CIVILIZATION (4 credits).
 An analysis of the European perception of nature and humanity's relationship to it with the focus on a particular period.
 (Applies to Liberal Education Area II, Area VII ).